 Green Committee – The Temple Israel Green Team continuously seeks ways to perform Tikkun Olam both inside and outside of Temple Israel, while striving to lessen the carbon footprint of its members.
 Whether it is taking part in park beautification projects and clean ups, planting flowers and vegetable gardens or providing reusable grocery bags, the Green Team is always looking for ways to increase its environmental impact.
 If you have any ideas or would like to get involved, please contact Morgan Kurpiel.

 Hatzilu – Provides financial assistance and food to needy Jews living in Nassau County.
 Temple Israel leaders were among its founders and remain involved in its leadership today.
-Contact Manny Bardash.
+Contact Dave Scherr.

-Midnight Run – During winter months, delivers clothing, blankets and sandwiches to homeless men living on NYC streets.
+Midnight Run – During winter months, delivers clothing, blankets, and sandwiches to homeless folks living on NYC streets.
 Makes several late night runs each year, leaving from TIGN.
-Contact Avi Siegel.
+Contact Loen Amer.

 Minyan – TIGN holds morning and evening services every day of the year.
 Services can be very important, especially for those who need to say Kaddish, and it is oftentimes hard to get an official 10-person minyan, especially weekday mornings.
 Attending this short service could prove extremely helpful to fellow synagogue members.